 Additionally, when adopting local nebular conditions, C III λ977 and C IV λ1549 are not strong lines; therefore, they should only be detectable for high-z galaxies with little dust and low metallicity.
 Their peak log(Wλ) in our dusty 5 Z⊙ simulations are 1.3 and 1.4 respectively while their peak log(Wλ) in our dust-free 0.2 Z⊙ simulations are 2.2 and 3.0 respectively (Figure 8).
 They both have strong emission at 8 ≤ H ≤ 12, and 0 ≤ nH ≤ 4 in the dust-free case (1.0 < log(Wλ) < 2.0).
 Given the sensitivity of JWST’s MIRI instrument, we predict that these emission lines should be easily detectable in high-z starburst galaxies.

-6. Conclusion
+6. Conclusion [REVISE AFTER JWST SECTION]

 In this paper, we have compiled an atlas of predicted star-forming galaxy equivalent widths to be used by observers to constrain the physical conditions in the systems they observe.
 We sought to determine the extent to which we could reproduce high ionization emission lines seen by observers by only invoking photoionization via starlight; we do not employ photoionization by AGN or collisional ionization by shocks/turbulence.
 We thus began by asking what physical conditions are necessary in star-forming galaxies to produce these high ionization emission lines.